 Enter: mid-range furniture.
 What maketh the mid-range furniture company?
 We’re looking at brands priced somewhere between big box retailers and high-end designers.
 These are companies that operate on a comparatively smaller scale, oftentimes with an actual designer at the helm of each design, and offer a tighter selection of products.
 Because, while we love brands like Anthropologie, West Elm, and CB2 for on-trend furniture that’s (generally) reasonably priced, it’s time to give the more under-the-radar companies some love too.

-Read on for six companies to check out if you’re looking for slightly more elevated, long-lasting pieces for your living space that won’t wreak havoc on your bank account.
+Read on for eight companies to check out if you’re looking for slightly more elevated, long-lasting pieces for your living space that won’t wreak havoc on your bank account.

 Detroit-based Floyd is another specialized furniture company, offering only a bed frame and a table that are succinctly dubbed “The Bed” and “The Table".
 The company was founded to tackle the problem of disposable furniture, and encourages consumers to shop smartly by investing in quality items in timeless silhouettes that fit right in with any decor aesthetic, even as tastes change.
 Both pieces are easy to assemble—they don’t even require tools.